Dmytro Brazhnyk

 Computation Complexity Analysis

-Mathematical analysis about computation complexity – particularly comparing O(n *log) function with O(n) function, and some other theory about infinities.
+Mathematical analysis about computation complexity – particularly comparing O(n log n) function with O(n) function, and some other theory about infinities.

 Agile Git branching strategies in 2023